-The Eq. $(\ref{Euler-Poisson-Darboux equation-meridional})$ is sometimes called "the generalized axially symmetric potential equation" \cite{Colton, Zwillinger}.
-Approach of generalized axially symmetric potential theory in two dimensional setting has been initiated by Weinstein in cylindrical coordinates (see, e.g., \cite{Weinstein:1948-flows,Weinstein:1948-int,Weinstein:1953}).
-In particular, integral representations of exact solutions $g(x_0, \rho)$ as generalized axially symmetric potentials were studied by Plaksa and Grishchuk in 2009 \cite{GrPlaksa:2009}.
-Linear differential relations between solutions of the Eq. $(\ref{Euler-Poisson-Darboux equation-meridional})$ were studied by Aksenov in 2005 by means of the symmetry operators \cite{Aksenov:2005}.
+The Eq. $(\ref{Euler-Poisson-Darboux equation-meridional})$ is often referred to as the generalized axially symmetric potential equation (GASPE) \cite{Colton, Zwillinger}.
+Approach of generalized axially symmetric potential theory in cylindrical coordinates has been initiated by Weinstein (see, e.g., \cite{Weinstein:1948-flows,Weinstein:1948-int,Weinstein:1953,Huber:1954,Erd:1956,Gilbert:1960}).
+Integral representations of exact solutions of the Eq. $(\ref{Euler-Poisson-Darboux equation-meridional})$ as generalized axially symmetric potentials in a simply connected domain have been obtained by Plaksa and Gryshchuk \cite{GrPlaksa:2009}.
+Linear differential relations between solutions of the Eq. $(\ref{Euler-Poisson-Darboux equation-meridional})$ have been obtained by Aksenov \cite{Aksenov:2005}.